 Cannon River Drug & Violent Offender Task Force

-The Cannon River Drug and Violent Offender Task Force is a specialized investigative unit targeting mid- to upper-level drug dealers and violent offenders in Rice and Le Sueur counties whose goal is to reduce crime and improve safety and security.
+The Cannon River Drug and Violent Offender Task Force is a specialized investigative unit targeting mid- to upper-level drug dealers and violent offenders in Rice and Le Sueur counties.
+Its goal is to reduce crime and improve safety and security.

 CRDVOTF, a multi-jurisdictional law enforcement, was established in 2014 by the Rice County Sheriff’s Office, and Faribault and Northfield Police departments.
 Three years later, Le Sueur County joined the unit, which is now comprised of a commander, a records specialist and four investigators, one from each agency.